Toggle: English / Spanish

 - Permanent nerve damage (uncommon; minimized by careful site selection)

 Nerve biopsy is invasive and is useful only in certain situations.
-Talk to your doctor about your options.
+Talk to your provider about your options.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.